MicroEJ/docs/PlatformDeveloperGuide/uiImageLoader.rst

    .. note::

       The output image format might be different than the expected format (given as argument).
-In this way, the display module will perform a conversion after the decoding step.
+In this way, the Display module will perform a conversion after the decoding step.
 During this conversion, an out of memory error can occur because the final RAW image cannot be allocated.